-For more information on sterling exchange rates and how to make the most of these opportunities in the currency markets then please get in touch with me at email@example.com
+For more information on Euro exchange rates and assistance when making transfers at the best possible time then please get in touch with me James at email@example.com